UMDLARS/PDP-12_Tools/docs/os8-create-boot-disk.md

 * ock.rk05.0
 * ock.rk05.1

-From the os8diskserver project, copy the `sdsksy.pal` and `sdskns.pal` files located under `SerialDisk/handler` into `ock.rk05.0` as `sdsksy.pa` and `sdskns.pa` respectively.
+From os8diskserver, copy the `sdsksy.pal` and `sdskns.pal` files located under `os8-disk-server/os8diskserver/SerialDisk/handler` into `ock.rk05.0` as `sdsksy.pa` and `sdskns.pa` respectively.

-To repack the ock.rk05 image, we use the `os8implode` and `mkdsk` scripts, also provided by 8tools:
+To repack the ock.rk05 image, we use the `os8implode` and `mkdsk` scripts, which are also provided by 8tools:
 ```
 ./8tools/os8implode ock.rk05
 ./8tools/mkdsk ock.rk05.xml+